-This is a good course if you quickly want get to up-to-speed with all the new features introduced between Java 8 to Java 12.
-It covers all the important features of the new java versions with explanations, examples and comparison with previous versions, which makes it easy to grasp them.
+This is a good course if you quickly want to get to up-to-speed with all the new features introduced between Java 8 to Java 12.
+It covers all the important features of the new java versions with explanations, examples, and comparison with previous versions, which makes it easy to grasp them.
 If you are looking for an overview of Java 8 to Java 12 then this is the right course for you.

 Its never too late and today is probably the best time to master JDK 9 features to update yourself with the latest and greatest in Java.